steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 :::

 ::: warning
 OAuth doesn't mean security, with the current setup everybody with a github account can login to tinyauth as a normal user.
-If you would like to limit which users can login with OAuth you can add the `OAUTH_WHITELIST` environment variable and allow only your email address to login.
+If you would like to limit which users can login with OAuth you can add the `WHITELIST` environment variable and allow only your email address to login.
 For more information check [here](../reference/configuration.md)
 :::

 And we are done!
 After you restart your docker container and go to the tinyauth login screen, you should have an additional option to login with Github.